-Students may ask any person to accompany them to a disciplinary conference.
+Students may ask any person to accompany them to a conduct conference.
 An attorney is welcome only with the student’s permission.
 The attorney may advise the student but may not disrupt proceedings and can be asked to leave at the discretion of the case manager.

 In a hearing